CN3ves/5-/docs/index.md

 ### 1.5 Character abilities
 [go to top](#table-of-contents)

 <details><summary>With skills being all the actions that a character may do, abilities are the extra twist the character adds to the skill.
-Abilities provide the opportunity to add special effects to a skill, reflecting the character improvement and mastery, his personal take on the way skills can be used. </summary>
+Abilities provide the opportunity to add special effects to a skil, reflecting the character improvement and mastery, his personal take on the way skills can be used. </summary>
   <i> For example:<br>
   * Upgrading Sword skill you may gain the Iaijutsu ability (counter attack on defence).<br>
   * Upgrading Fire spell: you may gain the Burning Bolt ability (burn condition) or Fire Ball (+1 target). <br>